 Value Description Selected Documents (n) tab The document titles of the documents you selected to send to Dropbox.
 If you want to remove any documents before sending them, you can clear them at this tab.
 Basic Options tab What do you want to send to Dropbox?
-Select one of the following options: Selected documents (n) - Select this to send all the documents you selected to Dropbox. - Note: Select Include document attachments, where available to also include any attached documents associated with the items you are sending.
+Select one of the following options: Full documents for selected results (n) - Select this to send all the documents you selected to Dropbox.
+Select Include document attachments, where available to also include any attached documents associated with the items you are sending.
 See How do I download, print, email, and send to Dropbox the document attachments associated with my results? for details.
-Document attachments only (where available) - If any documents you want to send contain attachments, you can choose to send only those attachments (and not the related documents).
-Results list for "search term" - Select this to send the results list (not the documents themselves).
-Profile Suite Report or Verdict & Settlement Analyzer Report - Select this to send the full profile report.
-(Once you select this option, you must decide if you want to send just the charts and graphs, or if you want to send charts and graphs and the results list.)
+Attachments only for selected results, where available - If any documents you want to send contain attachments, you can choose to send only those attachments (and not the related documents). ■ The following results from your results list - Select this to save the results list (not the documents themselves), and then enter the specific results you want saved to Dropbox.
+You can save up to 250 of the top 1,000 results. ■ Profile Suite Report or Verdict & Settlement Analyzer Report - Select this to send the full profile report.
+(Once you select this option, you must decide if you want to send just the charts and graphs, or if you want to send charts and graphs and the results list.
+If you choose to deliver the results list, you can select any number or combination of results up to 250 total.)
 (Litigation Profile Suite or Verdict & Settlement Analyzer users only.)
 Document type Select the format in which you would like the documents to be sent to Dropbox.
 Portable Document Format (.PDF) - Sends the documents in .pdf document.
-Files sent in .pdf format can be opened and viewed using a PDF viewer, such as Adobe ® Acrobat Reader.
+Files sent in .pdf format can be opened and viewed using a PDF viewer, such as Adobe [®] Acrobat Reader.
 (Acrobat Reader is an application that may be downloaded free if you do not already have it.)
-Microsoft Word-compatible (.DOCX) - Sends the documents in Microsoft Word 2007 format.
-WordPerfect-compatible (.WP) - Sends the document in WordPerfect- compatible format.
-LexisNexis ® CaseMap - Sends the documents in LexisNexis ® CaseMap format.
+Microsoft Word-compatible (.DOCX) - Sends the documents in Microsoft Word 2007 format.1 WordPerfect-compatible (.WP) - Sends the document in WordPerfect-compatible format.
+When sending multiple documents to Dropbox Select one of the following options: Group and save documents as a single file - Select this to format all the documents you selected into a single file.